MicrosoftLearning/mslearn-mlops/documentation/05-environments.md

 You'll also need the GitHub Action that triggers the Azure Machine Learning pipeline created in Challenge 3.

-## Learning objectives
+## Objectives

 By completing this challenge, you'll learn how to:

 - Set up a development and production environment.
-- Add environments to GitHub Action.
-- Add a required reviewer to the staging job environment.
+- Add a required reviewer to the development job environment.
+- Add environments to a GitHub Actions workflow.

+## Challenge Duration

+- **Estimated Time**: 45 minutes

-## Tasks
+## Instructions

 Though it's a best practice to associate a separate Azure Machine Learning workspace to each environment, you can use one workspace for both the development and production environment for this challenge.